01binary/zeroweb/src/projects/elysium-exoskeleton.md

 tags: ['engineering-mechanical', 'design-industrial', 'tool-inventor']
 ---

-A full-scale replica of the exoskeleton frame worn in the movie [Elysium (2013)](https://www.imdb.com/title/tt1535108/) by Max Da Costa.

 ## overview

 Created in [Autodesk Inventor](https://www.autodesk.com/products/inventor/overview) using photographs of the movie props built by [Weta Workshop](https://wetaworkshopdesignstudio.artstation.com/).
 The original concept art was drawn by [Aaron Beck](http://skul4aface.blogspot.com/).